If you’ve spent any time at all in the heath & fitness space, you’ve probably heard of both the paleo diet & the vegan diet.

 Why the Vegan Diet May Not Work For You

-As with most eating regimes, what works for some is not guaranteed to work for everyone.
+As with most eating protocols, what works for some is not guaranteed to work for everyone.
 For many people, they find optimal health following a vegan diet.
 But, others discover that veganism isn’t a great fit for their body or lifestyle.

 For one, it can be restrictive.
 Meat, poultry, and seafood are oftentimes a major part of a person’s diet.
 And while research has shown the benefits of a plant-based diet, removing all animal products can lead to some health issues if special precautions aren’t taken.